itsmevictor/clean-transcribe/README.md

 # YouTube Transcriber

-A command-line tool to turn any YouTube video or local audio file into a clean, readable text transcript.
+A command-line tool to turn any YouTube video, local audio or video file into a clean, readable text transcript.
 It uses OpenAI's Whisper for transcription and the LLM of your choice to automatically clean and reformat the output.

 ## Features

-1. **YouTube & Local File Support**: Transcribe from a YouTube URL or a local audio file (`.mp3`, `.wav`, `.m4a`).
+1. **YouTube & Local File Support**: Transcribe from a YouTube URL or a local audio/video file (`.mp3`, `.wav`, `.m4a`, `.mp4`, `.mkv`, `.mov`).
 2. **Segment Selection**: Transcribe only a specific segment of the audio using `--start` and `--end` times.
 3. **Fast and accurate transcription** using OpenAI's Whisper models
 4. **LLM-powered cleaning** that removes filler words, fixes grammar, and organizes content into readable paragraphs